/ About Abuse

 Abuse takes many forms.
 Does any of this seem familiar?

-Physical abuse: Slapping, choking, or punching, with hands or objects used as weapons.
+Physical Abuse: Slapping, choking, or punching, with hands or objects used as weapons.
 Being threatened with a knife or gun.

-Spiritual abuse: Use of religious or spiritual beliefs to manipulate, dominate, and control.
+Spiritual Abuse: Use of religious or spiritual beliefs to manipulate, dominate and control.

 To contact Alpha House call